Mercy University: Notable alumni

 Alumni in science and medicine include Paule Valery Joseph, an American nurse and researcher at the National Institute on Alcohol Abuse and Alcoholism.
 She is the 2022 National Academy of Medicine and American Academy of Nursing Fellow; Emmeline Edwards, neurochemist serving as director of the division of extramural research at the National Center for Complementary and Integrative Health.
 She previously researched the neural mechanisms of complex behaviors and characterization of a genetic model of affective disorders at the University of Maryland, College Park.
-From 2000 to 2010, Edwards was deputy director of the extramural program at the National Institute of Neurological Disorders and Stroke; Mary Jane Perry, an American oceanographer known for the use of optics to study marine phytoplankton; Kathleen Ethier, American social psychologist and public health official with the Centers for Disease Control and Prevention (CDC).
-In 2016, she was appointed the Director of CDC's Division of Adolescent and School Health in the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention; and Margaret C. Snyder, American social scientist.
+From 2000 to 2010, Edwards was deputy director of the extramural program at the National Institute of Neurological Disorders and Stroke; and Kathleen Ethier, American social psychologist and public health official with the Centers for Disease Control and Prevention (CDC).
+In 2016, she was appointed the Director of CDC's Division of Adolescent and School Health in the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention.

-Alumni in sports include Garvin Alston, retired American professional baseball right-handed pitcher who played in Major League Baseball (MLB); Dewey Bozella, former amateur boxer; Laura Creavalle, professional female bodybuilder; Rob DiToma, head baseball coach at Fairleigh Dickinson University; Simone Forbes, Jamaican sportswoman, having represented Jamaica in no less than five sports; Stan Jefferson, former center and left fielder in Major League Baseball who played for the New York Mets among others; Brian Sweeney, former MLB pitcher; Wesley Walker, former NFL wide receiver; Mookie Wilson, former MLB outfielder/ coach; Joel Serrano, Puerto Rican footballer; Michael Collins, an American former professional soccer player who played as a midfielder.
-Collins played for at least twelve teams in nearly half a dozen leagues over his seventeen-year career.
-He also earned two caps with the United States national team in 1988.
-Collins currently serves as president and general manager of California United Strikers FC; Jude Flannery, an American triathlete who won six consecutive US national championships between 1991 and 1996; and Mary Etchells, first and only woman to win the Star Worlds sailboat racing world championship.

-Other notable alumni include two Fulbright Scholars; Jon-Adrian Velazquez, American criminal legal reform activist; Rosemary Dempsey, noted American Activist, has served many roles in second wave feminism, civil rights movements, and anti-war protests; Aulana L. Peters, a retired partner at the law firm of Gibson, Dunn & Crutcher LLP; and Oseadeeyo Kwasi Akuffo III, Ghanaian traditional ruler who is the Omanhene (or paramount chief) of the Akuapem traditional area (Okuapeman) in Ghana.